leap71/PicoGK/README.md

 By developing and maintaining PicoGK, we hope to make a contribution to accelerate the progress of invention.

+## Getting started

-**To get started with PicoGK, please jump over to the [documentation](Documentation/README.md).**
+**To get started with PicoGK, please jump over to the [documentation](Documentation/README.md).** and [install the latest PicoGK release](https://github.com/leap71/PicoGK/releases).

-To understand what can be done with PicoGK, what other modules we have, we recommend checking out the [LEAP 71 Github Overview Page](https://github.com/leap71) — this also has pointers to articles about the fundamentals of Computational Engineering.
+To understand what can be done with PicoGK, what other modules we have, we recommend checking out the [LEAP 71 Github Overview Page](https://github.com/leap71) — this page also has pointers to articles about the fundamentals of Computational Engineering.

 ![9CF66413-8BA1-4E18-9BA7-F5254235B44A](Documentation/images/9CF66413-8BA1-4E18-9BA7-F5254235B44A.jpeg)

+## On the shoulders of giants

 We are indebted to other Open-Source projects, without which writing PicoGK would have been an impossible task.
 Most notably we use the Academy Software Foundation's [OpenVDB library](https://www.openvdb.org/), which provides the majority of the functionality neccessary to build a robust geometry kernel.
 In many ways, PicoGK is a thin-yet-powerful layer of functionality on top of OpenVDB.

 The PicoGK viewer relies on the [GLFW library](https://www.glfw.org/), for simple cross-platform OpenGL user interface functionality.

+## PicoGK structure

 PicoGK consists of two modules.